 - "Try doing the base ponytail for your topknot in two sections," Rubenstein says.
 "Create a high ponytail with the top section of your hair (from the ears up), then add the bottom section.
 This will make your topknot more secure."

 - Use pomade to smooth the flyaways around the face and to ensure little hairs don’t fall out around the nape.

 - "Brush through the ponytail, twist into a bun or knot and secure with French hairpins," she says.
 "If you can’t find textured French hairpins, use a bit of texture spray on regular ones."

 This look is perfect for a girls' night out.
 But keep in mind: when you’re going for this much fullness, you’ll want second-day dirty hair and a little help from your trusty dry shampoo.

-- Start by pulling your hair into a ponytail and texturing it with a healthy dose of dry shampoo or volumizing spray.
+- Start by pulling your hair into a ponytail with a healthy dose of holding or hydrating mousse.